-Project Towage including unusual events which require special consideration.
+Project Towage including unusual events which require special consideration.Escort towage facilitating the safe transit into and out of the port, sometimes as a precautionary measure

-10.3.2 Towage can be undertaken utilising several different methods and in many differing configurations including over the bow, over the stern, pushing, pulling, using long or short towlines, fixed or adjustable lengths, with or without towing bridles, lashed alongside ("hipped up") and using single or multiple tugs.
+Towage can be undertaken utilising several different methods and in many differing configurations including over the bow, over the stern, pushing, pulling, using long or short towlines, fixed or adjustable lengths, with or without towing bridles, lashed alongside ("hipped up") and using single or multiple tugs.

-10.3.3 The choice of method will depend on the type/size of the assisted vessel and type/size/capability of the tug or workboat.
+The choice of method will depend on the type/size of the assisted vessel and type/size/capability of the tug or workboat.
 The tug master and crew must be suitably qualified and experienced and are competent to not only to conduct the manoeuvre but also advise if the plan and/or its execution is unsafe.

-Ship Assist Towage
+4.6.3 Ship Assist Towage

-- 10.3.4 Larger facilities are likely to have resident commercial towage operators with smaller operations having their own arrangements or mobilising tugs from elsewhere on an ad hoc basis. - 10.3.5 Ship assist towage can be an extremely hazardous activity and good team work is essential.
+Larger facilities are likely to have resident commercial towage operators with smaller operations having their own arrangements or mobilising tugs from elsewhere on an ad hoc basis.

+Ship assist towage can be an extremely hazardous activity and good teamwork is essential to safe operations.